Makayla-Law/G-Majors-Data-Visualization/README.md

 # G-Majors-Data-Visualization
-Visualizing five-thirty-eight.
+Visualizing five-thirty-eight data.

-# Selection of images:
+## Selection of images:

 A side-by-side depiction of (a) unempolyment rate by top majors starting with "G" and (b) unemployment rate by industry catgory
 ![image](https://github.com/Makayla-Law/G-Majors-Data-Visualization/assets/100392989/8e775510-915e-497d-b1d9-f77c1c62a43f)